 If you’ve got questions about soy and So Good products, we’ve got answers.

-Yes!
-So Good is made from non-genetically modified soy protein by Identity Preservation.
-What this means is that a monitoring system has been put in place which controls each step of the manufacturing process -- from seed selection to planting and harvesting, transportation and processing -- to ensure no genetically modified soybeans enter the supply stream at any time.
+So Good is made from exclusively non-genetically modified soy protein by Identity Preservation.
+This means that a monitoring system has been put in place which controls each step of the manufacturing process—from seed selection to planting and harvesting, transportation and processing—to ensure no genetically modified soybeans enter the supply stream at any time.

 So Good is 100% lactose free and a perfect alternative to milk.
 Lactose is the natural sugar found in dairy milk and lactase is the enzyme required to break down the lactose.
 Some people have little or no lactase in their body which means dairy milk and dairy milk products cannot be digested.
 The common symptoms of lactose intolerance are stomach pains, bloating, gas, diarrhea and nausea.

-So Good products are 100% gluten-free and are suitable for people with Celiac Disease.
+So Good products are 100% gluten-free and suitable for people with Celiac Disease.

-Yes.
 Choose one of the fortified products for your child or teenager.
 These are appropriate for children aged 2 years of age and older, because they contain specific vitamins (A, D, B12, and riboflavin) and minerals (calcium and zinc) that are important for growth and vibrant good health.
-Fortified So Good soy beverages are a benefit for adults, too.
+However, we don’t recommend that it be given to infants or children under 2 years of age.
+During the first two years of life, breast milk is your best choice, or alternatively an iron fortified infant formula.
+Both of these are high in healthful fats needed by growing infants and soy beverages are not a suitable replacement.

 For parents wanting to give fortified So Good to your infant between one and two years of age, we recommend that you consult with a health practitioner.
 Generally it is considered that fortified soy beverage can be a nutritional replacement for cow’s milk providing that parents provide sufficient fat in the child’s diet.

-Yes!
 So Good can be used in any of your favourite dishes where milk is called for (with the exception of instant pudding).
-Note that in order to preserve the beneficial properties of essential fatty acids So Good Omega, should not be heated.

-We do not recommend that you freeze So Good as the product may separate when thawed.
+We do not recommend freezing So Good beverages.
+After freezing the product may separate when thawed.
 It will be fine for cooking or baking after it has been frozen but it may have a peculiar texture for drinking.

 It is believed that the tannins found in coffee and tea react with the protein in So Good which causes curdling.
 Always stir well when adding So Good to reduce the curdling.

-Both So Good Fresh in the gable carton and Shelf Stable in tetra pak cartons will last unopened until the best before date as stated on the top of the cartons.
-Fresh So Good should be treated the same way you would milk and always kept refrigerated and should be consumed within the recommended 7-10 days.
+Fresh So Good should be treated the same way you would milk, always kept refrigerated and should be consumed within the recommended 7-10 days.
+However, if the product is unopened both So Good Fresh in the gable carton and Shelf Stable in tetra pak cartons will last until the best before date as stated on the top of the cartons.
 Shelf Stable product can be stored on the shelf until the best before date, but should be refrigerated after opening and consumed within the 7-10 days (same as you would store and use the gable carton).